-As of October 17, 2018, recreational cannabis will be legal in Canada
+As of October 17, 2018, recreational cannabis became legal in Canada.

 On April 1, 2014, "medical marihuana" (cannabis) became legal for authorized users, however, users must purchase it from a licensed producer.
 A licensed producer may possess, sell, provide, ship, deliver, transport, destroy, produce, export and/or import cannabis for medical purposes.
 The medical cannabis program is overseen by the Federal Government and specific details may be found under the Marihuana for Medical Purposes Regulation.

 The Federal Government stipulates that medical cannabis can only be grown and sold by "licensed producers", production must be indoors, and it is subject to strict personal and physical security requirements.
 Production may involve packaging, labelling and shipping.
 More information regarding the Federal Government’s

 Does medical or recreational cannabis production qualify for farm class?

 In October, 2018, the Government of British Columbia amended the

 Classification of Land as a Farm Regulation (B.C.
 Reg.
 411/95), as per the

 Assessment Act, to exclude the production of any of the following from qualifying for farm classification for property assessment and property taxation purposes.
 Other than the production of industrial hemp in accordance with the Industrial Hemp Regulations under the